persalteas/RNANet/README.md

                                         RNAcifs/                Full structures containing RNA, in mmCIF format rna_mapped_to_Rfam/     Extracted 'pure' RNA chains
                                         datapoints/             Final results in CSV file format.
 --seq-folder=…                  Path to a folder to store the sequence and alignment files.
+Subfolders will be:
                                         rfam_sequences/fasta/   Compressed hits to Rfam families
                                         realigned/              Sequences, covariance models, and alignments by family --no-homology                   Do not try to compute PSSMs and do not align sequences.